 Provides instruction in the application of spreadsheet functions, such as pivot tables, advanced filters, forms, macros, databases and database queries for business applications.
 Additional instruction in the use of specialized text and database functions.
 Other topics include the use of templates and managing workbook changes and comparing and merging workbooks.
 CBOT 435 is recommended.
-RECOMMENDED: Eligibility for READ 836 and ENGL 836; or ENGL 847 or ESL 400, Transfer: CSU.
+RECOMMENDED: Eligibility for READ 836, and ENGL 836 or ESL 400.
+Transfer: CSU.